Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Methods

-Here, while the phonon distribution is the thermal Bose-Einstein distribution, $f(E)$ is not---generically (e.g., for the quasi-particle trapped superconductor)---a thermal Dirac distribution.
-Note that $\Gamma_s$ can be much larger that $\Gamma_g$ as low-frequency acoustic modes can be significantly thermally populated as arbitrarily low-frequency phonons can participate in number-conserving scattering processes.
-Moreover, this rate is sensitive to the electron-phonon spectral function at \textit{all} frequencies, picking up not only acoustic contributions but low-lying optical ones below $2 \Delta$.
-Our arguments for a fast scattering, $t_s$ time but a very slow generation time, $t_g$, provide justification for our approximation that a superconducting steady state is reached described by a temperature and a conserved number of quasi-particles.
+Note that $\Gamma_{\textrm{s}}$ can be much larger that $\Gamma_{\textrm{g}}$ as low-frequency acoustic modes can be significantly thermally populated as arbitrarily low-frequency phonons can participate in number-conserving scattering processes.
+Our arguments for a fast scattering, $\tau_{\textrm{s}}$ time but a very slow generation time, $\tau_{\textrm{g}}$, provide justification for our approximation that a superconducting steady state is reached described by a temperature and a conserved number of quasi-particles.